mohdadil12345/Zarektronix/README.md

 ## Usage

-- Visit the application in your web browser at http://localhost:8080 or the URL https://zarektronix.vercel.app/.
+- Visit the application in your web browser at http://localhost:8080 or the URL https://zarektronix.vercel.app/. or video : https://drive.google.com/file/d/16dQNAg496ye1VQYsOgb75Qxt2a_FIW_8/view?usp=sharing